w3f/polkadot-wiki/docs/learn/learn-simple-payouts.md

 calculated, and nobody issued a payout for that era from that validator in the next 28 eras, the reward would no longer be claimable.

-> In order be absolutely sure that staking rewards can be claimed, users should trigger a payout
+> In order to be absolutely sure that staking rewards can be claimed, users should trigger a payout
 > before 28 eras have passed.

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction